Future-Proofed: Solar and Backup Power Installation

 In September 2021, the electricity bill would have been $331.74 without solar.
 With solar, the bill was a $54 credit.

-At Freedom Solar, we provide a true forward-looking vision.
+As a committed solar panel company, Freedom Solar provides a true forward-looking vision.
 We also have the flexibility to further enhance the home’s energy efficiency and independence well into the future.